 Everyone is talking about the promise of header bidding, but what does it really mean to the future of publishing and mobile monetization?
 Header bidding is leveling the playing field by allowing sellers to make more intelligent inventory allocation decisions between traditional and programmatic demand.
-For advertisers, header bidding allows for better campaign delivery and optimization by providing more access to audiences at scale.
+For advertisers, it allows for better campaign delivery and optimization by providing more access to audiences at scale.

 By implementing header bidding, publishers and app developers are able to expose every single impression to a programmatic marketplace.
 Many sellers are already reporting 40-50-percent increases in CPMs, and buyers have a new ability to bring their data to bear across multiple inventory sources.
-Next: The evolution, yield opportunities and scale

 When evaluating advertising options on mobile devices, it is important to consider the screen size as well as whether the content is viewed in mobile web or a native mobile application.
 Content that is viewed in a browser is often suboptimal for advertising.
 When presented with a standard un-optimized web page the phone’s browser will shrink the content to fit the width of the display.
 This has the unfortunate side effect of also shrinking ads, often until they’re very small.
 In this scenario, advertisers are not getting their money’s worth, as their ads are often too small to see.